animalcarpet/mydlm/README.md

 within your MySQL databases.
-At present, the codebase only covers the backend tasks and is implemented as MySQL stored procedures and events. mydlm can be run entirely through these backend process, however, much of the administration and the monitoring would be considerably easier with a suitable front interface calling and consuming these procedures.
+At present, the codebase only covers the backend tasks and is implemented as MySQL stored procedures and events. mydlm can be run entirely through these backend process, however, much of the administration and the monitoring would be considerably easier with a suitable frontend interface calling and consuming these procedures.

 Data is managed by jobs that define the type, dependencies, payload and schedule for running and monitoring DLM tasks.
-A job may have as its payload any single SQL statement.
-More complex tasks can be defined either as a stored procedure or as a series of dependent jobs.
-Jobs can be dependent on the completion of other jobs and are always dependent on those with the same definition, this ensures that they always run in sequence and that only one instance of that particular task can can be running at a given time.
-So, an archiving task might be dependent on a DDL task to create the table the data will be archived to, and a subsequent deletion might be dependent on the archiving task being completed.
+A job will have as its payload any single SQL statement.
+More complex tasks can be defined either as within a stored procedure or as a series of dependent jobs.
+Jobs can be dependent on the completion of other jobs and are always dependent on those with the same definition, this ensures that they always run in sequence and that only one instance of that particular task can be running at a given time.
+Thus, an archiving task might be dependent on a DDL task to create the table the data will be archived to, and a subsequent deletion dependent on the archiving task being successfully completed.

 A table may have multiple jobs associated with it.
 These jobs may cover any one or all the defined types i.e. summarisation, archiving, pruning, DDL, updates